 All times are listed in California daylight time (PDT/GMT-7).

-Previous information on this page specified the Wednesday exam as primary, but now students can sign up for any of the available times via a link available on Canvas.
+Students can sign up for any of the available times via a link available on Canvas.
 Note that because of the need for computer facilities for the exam and technical support personnel, it is very important to arrange for the test at one of the scheduled times.
-Placement exams taken at times other than these will have a different format.
-If you have been required to take the exam, you should receive a notice from EFS by September 6 with information on how to sign up for a specific time: contact firstname.lastname@example.org if you do not receive such an email by that time.
+If you have been required to take the exam, you should receive a notice from EFS by August 14 with information on how to sign up for a specific time: contact firstname.lastname@example.org if you do not receive such an email by that time.